This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

-Proving that great things do come in small packages, blueberries are a fruit I try to eat daily.
-That’s because they’ve got so many great health benefit while tasting like an all-natural candy!
+Proving that great things do come in small packages, blueberries and other berries (like strawberries, blackberries, raspberries, etc.) are fruits that experts recommend consuming daily.
+That’s because they’ve got so many great benefits while tasting like an all-natural candy!

 4. Bone Broth

-Bone broth is the ultimate food for healing your gut and, in turn, healing your brain.
-This ancient food is full of health benefits, ranging from boosting your immune system, overcoming leaky gut, improving joint health and overcoming food allergies.
+Bone broth is the ultimate food for healing your gut and, in turn, helps heal your brain.
+This ancient food is full of benefits, ranging from boosting your immune system to overcoming leaky gut, improving joint health and overcoming food allergies.

 Its high levels of collagen help reduce intestinal inflammation, and healing amino acids like proline and glycine keep your immune system functioning properly and help improve memory.

 Bone broth is what I prescribe most frequently to my patients because it truly helps heal your body from the inside out.
 You’ll also be surprised at how simple and economical it is to make at home with my beef bone broth recipe.

 Your mom got it right when she told you to eat your broccoli.
 Along with related veggies like cauliflower, kale and Brussels sprouts, broccoli is one of the best brain-healthy foods out there thanks to its high levels of vitamin K and choline, which can help keep your memory sharp.

 It’s also loaded with vitamin C — in fact, just one cup provides you with 150 percent of your recommended daily intake.
 Additionally it contains a number of phytonutrients that protect brain cells against oxidative stress.